syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Events.md

 ## FocusChanged

-The `FocusChanged` event occurs when the control gets the focus and loses the focus.
-The argument contains the following information.
+The `FocusChanged` event occurs when the control gains focus or loses focus.
+The event argument contains the following information:

 <table>
 <tr>